-Loss of corneal transparency - due to swelling of the cornea and clouding of the aqueous humor;

-Asymmetry, pupil dilation and lack of response to light;

-Gray-green color of the pupil - when the lens swells, it loses its transparency and sinks into the pupil area;

-Sharp thickening of the eye - a significant increase in tone when pressing on the eye;

-Flattening of the iris pattern due to swelling;

-Narrowing of the space between the iris and the cornea;

-Redness of the eye - as a result of constriction of blood vessels and impaired blood flow.

-In closed-angle glaucoma, vision loss can occur within hours of the onset of the disease.

-To prevent damage to the optic nerve, you should seek medical attention immediately - doctors will immediately lower the eye pressure.

-Acute eye pain can be caused by an acute attack of glaucoma - without urgent help, a person can lose their vision.
+- a. loss of corneal transparency due to swelling of the cornea and clouding of the aqueous humor; - b. asymmetry, pupil dilation and lack of response to light; - c. gray-green color of the pupil when the lens swells, it loses its transparency and becomes clogged in the pupil area; - d. sharp thickening of the eye a significant increase in tone when pressing on the eye; - e. flattening of the iris pattern due to swelling; - f. narrowing of the space between the iris and the cornea; - g. redness of the eye as a result of constriction of blood vessels and impaired blood flow. - h.
+In closed-angle glaucoma, vision loss can occur within hours of the onset of the disease. - i.
+To prevent damage to the optic nerve, you should seek medical attention immediately doctors will immediately lower the eye pressure. - j.
+Acute eye pain can be caused by an acute attack of glaucoma without urgent help, a person can lose their vision.